todorpp/Docker/project_02/README.md

 7 Under Docker configuration tab on command field add node,app.js

-8 Add the enviorment variables as key-value pair
+8 Add the enviorment variables as key-value pair / MONGODB_URL value must be localhost for this field /

+Steps Mongodb:

+1 Create new container using image mongo

+2 Map port 27017 , and add mongo enviorment variables credentials

+3 Create service inside the cluster tab , add the task definition, choose the VPC which was created while creating the cluster include the subnets, and select Application Load Balancer

+4 In Configure Routing step choose Target type - IP